MareoRaft/notes/kubernetes notes.md

 kubectl create namespace <name>
 kubectl create -f resource.yaml  ->  to create more complicated things, specify in a yaml

+## removing pods
+If you want to remove pods permanently from the k8s cluster, you will probably want to remove the corresponding service also.
+To remove the pods themselves, you must remove the deployment instead, since it is what controls the existence of the pods.
+It does not matter whether you remove the deployment or the service first.
+Order does not matter.

+kubectl
+ca
 # more kubectl commands
 kubectl cluster-info
 kubectl get events,nodes,pods,deployment,service,ingress